Peter Sobotta: Ultimate Fighting Championship

 After three years on the independent circuit, going 5-0-1 in the process, Sobotta was re-signed by the UFC.

 Sobotta faced promotional newcomer Pawel Pawlak at UFC Fight Night 41 on May 31, 2014.
-Sobatta defeated Pawlak by unanimous decision to earn his first UFC victory.
+Sobotta defeated Pawlak by unanimous decision to earn his first UFC victory.

 Sobotta was expected to face Sérgio Moraes on April 11, 2015, at UFC Fight Night 64.
 However, Sobotta was forced out of the bout, citing an injury, and he was replaced by Gasan Umalatov.

 The fight with Moraes was rescheduled for June 20, 2015 at UFC Fight Night 69.
-On June 9, the fight was scrapped once again as Moraes pulled out for undisclosed reasons.
+However, on June 9, the fight was scrapped once again, as Moraes pulled out, for unknown reasons.
 He was replaced by promotional newcomer Steve Kennedy.
 Sobotta won the fight via submission in the first round.

 Sobotta faced Kyle Noke on November 15, 2015, at UFC 193.
-He lost the fight via TKO in the first round, after being dropped with a body kick, followed by punches on the ground.
+Sobotta lost the fight via TKO in the first round, after being dropped with a body kick, followed by punches on the ground.

 Sobotta was expected to face Dominic Waters on May 8, 2016, at UFC Fight Night 87.
 However, Sobotta pulled out of the fight in late March, citing an injury, and he was replaced by Leon Edwards.

 Sobotta next faced Nicolas Dalby on September 3, 2016, at UFC Fight Night 93.
 Before the bout, Sobotta announced he would henceforth represent Jamaica in the UFC, rather than continue to choose between Poland and Germany and offend the other.
 Sobotta won the fight by unanimous decision.

 Sobotta faced Ben Saunders on May 28, 2017, at UFC Fight Night 109.
 He won the fight via TKO in the second round.

 Sobotta faced Leon Edwards on March 17, 2018, at UFC Fight Night 127.
-He lost the fight via TKO in the third round.
+Sobotta lost the fight via TKO in the third round.

-Sobotta was scheduled to face Alessio Di Chirico in a middleweight bout on September 28, 2019, at UFC on ESPN+ 18.
-However, Sobotta was forced out of the bout due to an undisclosed injury, and he was replaced by promotional newcomer Makhmud Muradov.
+Sobotta was expected to face Alessio Di Chirico in a middleweight bout on September 28, 2019, at UFC on ESPN+ 18.
+However, Sobotta was forced out of the bout, due to an undisclosed injury, and he was replaced by promotional newcomer Makhmud Muradov.

 Sobotta faced Alex Oliveira on July 26, 2020, at UFC on ESPN 14.
-He lost the fight via unanimous decision.
+Sobotta lost the fight via unanimous decision.
 Following the last fight of his contract, Sobotta announced his retirement.